vlbee/functions101/README.md

 # JavaScript Functions 101
 Mini interactive Founders &amp; Coders group workshop to review JS functions and function jargon.

-Copy the code below into Rept.it to run code and see what each function type example returns.
+Copy the code below into [Repl.it](https://repl.it/) to run code and see what each function type example returns.
 Uncomment/comment as needed!

 ```
 // DECLARED NAMED FUNCTION